-A student must complete all core courses for the respective degree program before enrolling for a specialized reading.
+Prerequisite or sequence recommendation: A student must complete all core courses for the respective degree program before enrolling for a specialized reading.
 A student must complete at least two specialized reading and research courses in the area of his or her specialization to fulfill Doctor of Ministry degree requirements.

-Determined by the field of study and indicated by the alpha prefix for the course number (BIB, BNT, BOT, EDU, LDR, MIN, MIS, RES, THE).
+Requirements this course will fulfill: Determined by the field of study and indicated by the alpha prefix for the course number (BIB, BNT, BOT, EDU, LDR, MIN, MIS, RES, THE).

-To be selected by student with approval of the mentor and dean or director of Doctoral Studies.
+To be selected by the student with approval of the mentor and dean or director of Doctoral Studies.